 The current service provider SOA issues the M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Modify Disconnect Pending Version Using M-ACTION by a Service Provider SOA

 This scenario shows the modification of a disconnect pending subscription.
 The modification of a disconnect pending subscription version can be performed using an M-ACTION only by the current service provider SOA.